clicktravel-toddrunham/state-driven-development/README.md

 ### Introduction

-SDD is a development process where the application is designed and built from the state down, with each domain (I.E Users, Blog Posts) being given a list of action and state types that can be applied to it.
+SDD is a development process where the application is designed and built from the state up, with each domain (I.E Users, Blog Posts) being given a list of action and state types that can be applied to it.
 These types are defined as a first step in the development process, hence 'State Driven Development'.
 By doing this you clearly document how your application works and also gives each state type a clear path through the application tree.